Prowl-Documentation/prowl-aws-docs/README.md

 ## The process

-Each Raw data dump should be in a folder named by the client, for example <pre>EPR</pre>
+Each Raw data dump should be in a folder named by the client, for example `EPR`</pre>
-or HAUS COFFEE</pre>
+or `HAUS COFFEE`

-We need the File name by upload date/time MMDDYYYY_HHMM (pref that format, but another will do) The data cleaned with Google Refine in an AWS S3 bucket called something like <pre>prowl-clean</pre>
+We need the File name by upload date/time MMDDYYYY_HHMM (pref that format, but another will do) The data cleaned with Google Refine in an AWS S3 bucket called something like `prowl-clean`

 With this data we can connect S3 to AWS Glue.